optimization

 What Should You NOT Use to Cover Solar Panels?

 Why do well-meaning DIY covers cause so many problems?
 Because most household materials either trap heat, scratch glass, or quietly let light through.
+Standard blue polyethylene tarps are the worst offender: partially translucent, heat-trapping, and not UV-stabilized for long outdoor use.

 Never use: